Help us improve your experience.

 4. Once the snapshot is complete, the system boot from backup root alarm is cleared.

-6. By default the auto-snapshot feature is disabled.
-If you do not maintain the same version of Junos OS in both partitions, ensure that the automatic snapshot feature remains disabled.
-Otherwise, if you have an earlier version of Junos OS in the alternate partition and the system reboots from the alternate root partition, the automatic snapshot feature causes the later Junos OS version to be replaced with the earlier version.
-When automatic snapshot is disabled and the system reboots from the alternate root partition, it triggers an alarm indicating that the system has rebooted from its alternate partition.
+By default the automatic snapshot feature is disabled.
+If you do not maintain the same Junos OS release in both the partitions, ensure that the automatic snapshot feature remains disabled.
+For instance, the alternate partition might have an earlier Junos OS release.
+If the device reboots from the alternate root partition, the automatic snapshot feature replaces the later Junos OS release with the earlier release.
+When automatic snapshot is disabled and the system reboots from the alternate root partition, you receive an alarm indicating that the system has rebooted from its alternate partition.

-Enable this feature with the set system auto-snapshot command.
-Once the primary root partition is recovered using this method, the device will successfully boot from the primary root partition on the next reboot.
+Given you maintain the same Junos OS release on both the root partitions, enable this feature with the set system auto-snapshot command.
+After this feature ensures recovery of the primary root partition, the device successfully boots from the primary root partition on the next reboot.

-Execute the delete system auto-snapshot command to delete all backed up data and disable auto-snapshot, if required.
+Execute the delete system auto-snapshot command to delete all backed-up data and disable automatic snapshot, if required.

-Use the show system auto-snapshot command to check the auto-snapshot status.
+Use the show system auto-snapshot command to check the status of automatic snapshot.

-When auto-snapshot is in progress, you cannot run a manual snapshot command concurrently and the following error message appears:
+When automatic snapshot is in progress, you cannot run a manual snapshot command concurrently.
+If you attempt this action, the following error message appears:

-If you log into the device when the snapshot is in progress, the following banner appears: The device has booted from the alternate partition, auto-snapshot is in progress.
+If you log into the device when the automatic snapshot feature is in progress, the following banner appears: The device has booted from the alternate partition, auto-snapshot is in progress.

 How the Primary Junos OS Image with Dual-Root Partitioning Recovers Devices

-If the SRX Series Firewall is unable to boot from the primary Junos OS image, and boots up from the backup Junos OS image in the backup root partition, a message appears on the console at the time of login indicating that the device has booted from the backup Junos OS image.
+If the SRX Series Firewall fails to boot from the primary Junos OS image and boots up from the backup image, you see the following message on the console interface.
+The message appears at the time of login, informing you about device bootup using the alternate image.

 Because the system is left with only one functional root partition, you must immediately restore the primary Junos OS image using one of the following methods:

 • Install a new image using the CLI or J-Web user interface.
-The newly installed image will become the primary image, and the device will boot from it on the next reboot.
+The newly installed image becomes the primary image, and the device boots from this image on the next reboot.

 • Use a snapshot of the backup root partition by entering the request system snapshot slice alternate command.
-Once the primary root partition is recovered using this method, the device will successfully boot from the primary root partition on the next reboot.
-After the procedure, the primary root partition will contain the same version of Junos OS as the backup root partition.
-Once the snapshot is complete, the system boot from backup root alarm is cleared.
+After the primary root partition is recovered using this method, the device successfully boots from the primary root partition on the next reboot.
+After the procedure, the primary root partition contains the same version of Junos OS as the backup root partition.
+After the automatic snapshot process is complete, the system boot from backup root alarm is cleared.

-You can use the CLI command request system snapshot slice alternate to back up the currently running root file system (primary or secondary) to the other root partition on the system along with following:
+You can use the command request system snapshot slice alternate to back up the currently running root file system (primary or secondary) to the other root partition.
+With this command, you also:

 • Save an image of the primary root partition in the backup root partition when the system boots from the primary root partition.